A completed Bachelor's or Master's degree* , or equivalent diploma in (European) Law.

 Please explain in your motivation letter why you would like to enrol in the Master’s specialisation of your choice within the European Law programme.
 Also attach your resume with a photo and your grade list to this letter.

 * Students who obtained their degree in Indonesia e.g., are required to have obtained a Master's degree in Law (Sarjana Hukum II).

 ** Applicants are considered to be a native speaker of English if they are a citizen of Australia, Canada (with exception of Quebec), Ireland, New Zealand, Singapore, UK, USA or South Africa, or if they have obtained an LL.B Bachelor's programme in Law in one of the countries mentioned above.
 Students from the European Law School Bachelor at Radboud University, are also exempted from a language test.

 Months of entry

-- The Netherlands has a long-standing tradition in the field of refugee law and international human rights and with the presence of the International Court of Justice in The Hague, it’s a great country for studying this field of law.
+The Netherlands long tradition in the field of refugee law and international human rights and is home to the International Court of Justice in The Hague, making it a great place for studying this field of law.

 *This is a specialisation of the Master's of European Law.

 To apply for this course, please contact us by e-mail.

 Learn more via the Radboud University contact form.

 There are various scholarships available for studying at Radboud University.
 Some of the opportunities are described below.
 A full list, including detailed information, can be found on our scholarships and grants page at our website.